 What causes drain lines to clog?

-There’s multiple reasons why an AC drain line can clog, but living in Florida, it’s mainly due to humidity.
+There are multiple reasons why an AC drain line can clog, but living in Florida, it’s mainly due to humidity.
 The warm air that blows over the cold evaporator coil on the HVAC unit causes humidity.
 When condensation travels through the pipe, it creates a perfect environment for algae to accumulate.
 Central Floridians often keep their AC running 24/7, so it’s more likely to clog.
 Algae has been known to cause issues for your AC, so it’s important to take preventative measures to keep your AC running efficiently.

 Another reason AC drain lines clog in Florida is due to rain and storms.
 Debris from storms can cause leaves and sticks to block your unit’s drain line.
 With a backup of debris, the AC unit can shut down and negatively affect the system.